-Some representative matters include:
+Some recent representative matters include:

-- In a case of first impression in the area of corporate governance, the Superior Court found in our client’s favor that the president of a closely-held corporation could not remove an employee/manager absent approval of the Board of Directors where the Board had put the employeee in office.
+- In a case of first impression in the area of corporate governance, the Superior Court found in our client’s favor that the president of a closely-held corporation could not remove an employee/manager absent approval of the Board of Directors where the Board had put the employee in office.

 - Following litigation against a professional trustee in the Superior Court, including claims of breach of contract, breach of fiduciary duty, and violations of M. G. L. c.
 93A, our client received a distribution of $12 million and various interests in family-owned businesses.

 - In the week before trial and following service of our motion for sanctions for spoliation of evidence, we obtained a settlement for our client, a 10% shareholder in a medical practice, in which he received full compensation for the value of his shares, previously denied to him.